What a Manicurist / Nail Technician Does

 - How is the employment outlook/trends for this position?

-I have no experience in the beauty field – can I really do this?
+I have no background or experience in the beauty field – can I really do this?

 You can!
 Many manicurists have little to no experience prior to beginning their training.
 That’s why it’s very important for someone interested in becoming a manicurist to evaluate their school and training options closely.